 After dessert at the Plush Horse, I found Mediterranean cuisine at a new place, Simple Taste, in a fading strip shopping center.
 We were the only diners in the late afternoon/early evening hours.
 I had baba ghanoush and zucchini noodles — both of which hit the spot not taken up by Plush Horse ice cream.

 And so another camping adventure ends, with a full heart and belly.

-Sagawau Canyon highlights, 4/17/201015 photos A while ago I noticed how much open space there is in the southwest suburbs near J. and, after a trip to the Hal Tyrell Trailside Museum, realized that much of it runs alongside the …Continue reading →
+A while ago I noticed how much open space there is in the southwest suburbs near J. and, after a trip to the Hal Tyrell Trailside Museum, realized that much of it runs alongside the Des Plaines River and other …Continue reading →

-Tampier Lake picnic13 photos Ever since we drove across it last summer on the way to White Fence Farm, I’ve wanted to return to Tampier Lake.
-131st Street runs on a bank that divides the lake, which gave me the …Continue reading →
+Ever since we drove across it last summer on the way to White Fence Farm, I’ve wanted to return to Tampier Lake.
+131st Street runs on a bank that divides the lake, which gave me the feeling of floating across …Continue reading →